Shorthand/software-engineer-test/README.md

 1. Tests are not required, but your code should be written, structured and commented as if it would be deployed to production.
 1. You may use any language, libraries, frameworks that you wish, but please ensure you've documented clearly how to install anything that's required to run your solution.
 1. We would not expect you to spend more than two hours completing this challenge.
+1. If you need any of the requirements to be clarified, please just ask!

 ### Criteria